lab596/civiform/Getting-started-with-Windows.md

 ## Problems
 ### "WSL is not recognized as the name of a cmdlet"
-Powershell does not recognize `wsl` command.
+PowerShell does not recognize `wsl` command.

 **Solution**: Reinstall WSL, making sure you run everything with administrator privileges.

 ### "The service cannot be started"
-Running `wsl` commands with Powershell generates the following error:
+Running `wsl` commands with PowerShell generates the following error:

 ![WSL error: service cannot be started](https://drive.google.com/uc?id=1pwt7Lp-_sjS99lCv08EriPjM01K5hYtN)

-**Solution**: **[From WSL GitHub issue 3386](https://github.com/Microsoft/WSL/issues/3386): in the command prompt (not Powershell)** with administrator privileges, execute `sc config LxssManager start=auto`
+**Solution**: **[From WSL GitHub issue 3386](https://github.com/Microsoft/WSL/issues/3386): in the command prompt (not PowerShell)** with administrator privileges, execute `sc config LxssManager start=auto`

 ### Unable to access the Microsoft Store
-You will not be able to install a Linux distribution from the Microsoft Store if you don't have privileges to access the store.
+You won't be able to install a Linux distribution from the Microsoft Store if you don't have privileges to access the store.

-**Solution**: you'll have to follow **[Microsoft's guide to manually install a distribution](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions)**.
+**Solution**: You'll have to follow **[Microsoft's guide to manually install a distribution](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions)**.

 ### WSL is not connected to the internet
 In your WSL distribution, you can `ping` your favorite website to check for internet connectivity.

 **Multi-part solution**:
 First, make sure your Linux distribution is connected to the right DNS server.
-The DNS server used by windows can be identified with `IPCONFIG /ALL | FIND /I "DNS Server"` in the command prompt.
-The DNS server used by Linux is found in `/etc/resolv.conf` file.
+The DNS server used by Windows can be identified with `IPCONFIG /ALL | FIND /I "DNS Server"` in the command prompt.
+The DNS server used by Linux is found in the `/etc/resolv.conf` file.
 They should be the same.

-**If it is still broken**, follow the **[stackoverflow solution for no internet connection on WSL Ubuntu](https://stackoverflow.com/questions/62314789/no-internet-connection-on-wsl-ubuntu-windows-subsystem-for-linux)**.
+**If it's still broken**, follow the **[stackoverflow solution for no internet connection on WSL Ubuntu](https://stackoverflow.com/questions/62314789/no-internet-connection-on-wsl-ubuntu-windows-subsystem-for-linux)**.

 **If resetting your network says "Access is denied"**, try **[this solution](https://davidvielmetter.com/tricks/netsh-int-ip-reset-says-access-denied/)**.

 ## Installing and configuring Docker
-:bangbang: | If you already had Docker installed before setting up WSL 2, you may want to uninstall and reinstall Docker so that it installs with the required components required for WSL 2.
+:bangbang: | If you already had Docker installed before setting up WSL 2, you may want to uninstall and reinstall Docker so it installs with the required components for WSL 2.
 :---: | :---

 As you install Docker, make sure you install the required Windows components for WSL 2.